 Summary : Experience a truly intimate encounter with the Galapagos.
 Excursions range between high, medium and low intensity so you can explore the islands at your own pace discovering blue-footed boobies, giant tortoises and playful sea lions.
 Experienced naturalists, certified by the Galapagos National Park, share their knowledge throughout the voyage.
-Operated by the only major cruise line sailing these waters, offering touches of the familiar, such as complimentary plush bathrobes, hot tub, sauna, and fitness room.
+Operated by the only major cruise line sailing these waters, offering touches of the familiar, such as complimentary plush bathrobes, a hot tub, sauna, and fitness room.

 Activities : Birding, Child-Friendly, Culture, Hiking, Snorkeling